2025 Sheetrock Ceiling Labor Rates: Expert Guide

 • Experienced Professionals: $30 - $50 per hour

-Entry-level workers require more supervision, while experienced professionals deliver efficiency, potentially lowering overall costs.
+Entry-level workers may require more supervision, while experienced professionals offer efficiency, potentially reducing overall costs.

 Location significantly influences sheetrocking costs.
 Urban centers like New York and San Francisco typically see 20-30% higher rates than rural areas.
 In contrast, the Midwest and South offer more competitive pricing due to lower living costs.